saracreates/PhotonRecoML/README.md

 - [x] only using monoenergetic photons also doesn't help with the resolution of (x,y).
 - [x] I've added the total position which helped which the $x$-positions as we have bigger angles there (this effect was already shown in stage 3 too)
 - [x] One convolutional layer helped a bit too although it doesn't help too much as hoped.
 - [x] By analizing with values are more than one $\sigma$ away, one could see that photons that hit close to the edge of the 9x9 gird are learned worse.
 Where this bias comes from is unclear.
 I therefore modified the clusters to not be placed randomly in the 9x9 gird but placed in the middle.
 This helped with the performance!
+In this study I also found out that the position is worse learned if the clusters hits in the middle of the ECAL cell (that makes sense).
+This can be seen in sin/cos-like values for the $x/y$-positions that are learned worse than one $\sigma$.

 Although some changes helped to improve the network, it is still not as precise as the Lednev fit.
 The parameters are nicely centered around 0, but the width of the Gauß-Fit is still too big.
 The network is just not precise enough.